Myopically Verifiable Probabilistic Certificates for Safe Control and Learning: Introduction

-Leveraging this feature, we first characterize myopic conditions for controlling two types of long-term probabilities to stay within a desirable range.
+Building upon this insight, we first characterize myopic conditions that can ensure conditions on long-term probability at all times.
+Specifically, the conditions can be used to constrain two types of long-term probabilities to stay within a desirable range.
 The first type is the probability of forward invariance, which can be used to represent the probabilities of exiting certain sets (e.g., safe regions) within a time interval.
 The second type is the probability of forward convergence, which can be used to represent the probabilities of reaching or recovering to certain sets.
 For affine control systems, these conditions can be converted into linear control constraints, and thus can be easily integrated into convex/quadratic programs.
 Then, we apply the probabilistic invariance technique to safe control and learning problems.
-In the context of control, the proposed technique equips the nominal controllers, which are allowed to be neural networks and black-box, with long-term safety.
+In the context of control, the proposed technique equips the nominal controllers, which are allowed to be neural networks and black-box controllers, with long-term safety.
 In the context of learning, the proposed technique minimally changes the training procedures while ensuring the long-term safety of the control policies during and after training.
+The contributions of this paper are summarized below: \begin{itemize} \item We propose a novel technique termed probabilistic invariance, which can be used to find myopic conditions with assured long-term guarantees (Theorem~\ref{lm:main_lemma}). \item Building upon these conditions, we present probabilistic safety certificate to be used in real-time control (Section~\ref{S:Proposed_Method}) and test its performance in simulated environments (Section~\ref{sec:experiment_for_control}). \item We show how to integrate the probabilistic certificate with policy gradient and Q-learning (Section~\ref{sec:safe_pg_new}) and demonstrate their efficacy in simulation (Section~\ref{sec:experiment_for_rl}). \end{itemize}

+The rest of the paper is organized as follows.
+We present related work in Section~\ref{sec:related_work} and preliminaries in Section~\ref{S:Preliminary}.
+We then present the problem formulation in Section~\ref{S:Problem_Statement}.
+We introduce the proposed probabilistic safety certificate in Section~\ref{S:Proposed_Method}, where we establish theoretical guarantees for long-term safety and provide practical computation methods for implementation.
+Afterwards, we present how the proposed safety certificate can be integrated with reinforcement learning in Section~\ref{sec:safe_pg_new}.
+We present experiment results in Sections~\ref{sec:experiment_for_control} and~\ref{sec:experiment_for_rl} and finally we conclude the paper in Section~\ref{sec:conclusion}.